 How BLS Measures Price Change in the Consumer Price Index for Cable and Satellite Television and Radio

 Cable and satellite television and radio service (hereinafter cable television), a component of 'video and audio,' is included in the 'recreation' index of the Consumer Price Index (CPI).
 The CPI publishes an index for cable television at the U.S. level only.
-The relative importance level for cable television, according to the December 2015 U.S. city average for All Urban Consumer Price Index (CPI-U) is 1.497.
+The relative importance level for cable and satellite television, according to the December 2017 U.S. city average for All Urban Consumer Price Index (CPI-U) is 1.512.

 The base period weight for each CPI item group is the out-of-pocket expenditures households incurred for that item in 2013-14.
 Included are fees for installation and periodic charges.
 Pay-per-view movies and events are not included in the index, because they do not consistently appear on a monthly basis for proper comparison.